The periodicity conjecture for pairs of Dynkin diagrams: The non simply laced case

 \subsection{Restricted $Y$-patterns for pairs of arbitrary Dynkin diagrams}

-Let $\Delta$ be a Dynkin diagram and $Q$ an alternating valued quiver with underlying diagram $\Delta$.
+Let $\Delta$ be a Dynkin diagram and $Q$ an alternating valued quiver with underlying valued graph $\Delta$, cf. the end of section~\ref{ss:valued-quivers}.
 If $\Delta$ is not simply laced, we write $Q$ as the valued quotient quiver of a valued quiver $\tilde{Q}$ with a group action by $G$ as in the following list where each quiver $Q$ is followed by the corresponding quiver $\tilde{Q}$:

 If $\Delta$ is simply laced, we consider $\tilde{Q}=Q$ with the trivial group action.
 Notice that the Coxeter numbers of $\Delta$ and the underlying diagram of $\tilde{Q}$ coincide.
 They are respectively equal to $2n$, $2n$, $12$ and $6$.
 In all cases except $\vec{G}_2$, the group acting is $\Z/2\Z$, for $\vec{G}_2$, it is $\Z/3\Z$.